This workshop will be held in beautiful Cozumel, Mexico and will be facilitated by three renowned artists:

 Participants can work from life or bring their own reference photos or use a photo that we will provide.
 At the end of the day each student will be scheduled for approximately 45 minute one on one session with either Mark or Pat in the studio on the following day.

-Participants can dive with Colleen to learn more about Zoe - A Living Sea Sculptureand help out with the project if they like.
+Participants can dive with Colleen to learn more about Zoe - A Living Sea Sculpture and engage with the coral restoration project, if they like.

 Participants can relax and enjoy the area at their leisure.
 Colleen may add something extra for those who just can't get enough of the coral reefs, depending on the interest of the group!